-ESPC had four ratio results fall outside of the usual range which was due to \$20 million of non-admitted receivables from parent, subsidiaries and affiliates as a result of the Illinois state prescribed practice to non-admit such receivables that are not outstanding for more than three months that exceed the lesser of 5% of admitted assets or 10% of policyholder surplus in accordance with the statute 215 ILCS5/3.1 along with a decrease in surplus from the Plan of Division described earlier.
+AVPIC had four ratio results fall outside of the usual range which was due to policyholder surplus decrease of 14% compared to prior year due to the Illinois state prescribed practice that requires AVPIC to non-admit receivables from parents, subsidiaries and affiliates that are not outstanding for more than three months which may not exceed the lesser of 5% of the admitted assets or 10% of policyholder surplus in accordance with statute 215 ILCS 5/3.1.
+Adjusted liabilities decreased primarily due to the decrease in intercompany activity with AIC related to external reinsurance.